Past McCormack Endowed Visiting Artist-Scholar Residents

 Spring 2013: Karole Armitage

-The Office of the Dean of Special Programs and the Department of Dance are pleased to present the 2013 McCormack Visiting Artist-Scholar Resident, Karole Armitage.
-Hailed by some critics as an heir to both George Balanchine and Merce Cunningham, Karole Armitage will showcase her new Fables on Global Warming, a 'performance art musical' about sustainability based on traditional animal fables from around the globe.
-The hour-long work explores the connections between humans and animals, culture and nature, science and art, entwining dance, song, and visual puns with Asian theatrical traditions.
+Hailed by some critics as an heir to both George Balanchine and Merce Cunningham, Karole Armitage showcased her new Fables on Global Warming, a "performance art musical" about sustainability based on traditional animal fables from around the globe.
+The hourlong work explores the connections between humans and animals, culture and nature, science and art, entwining dance, song and visual puns with Asian theatrical traditions.
 [Read more.]

 Spring 2012: Angela Brown

-Miss Brown is a trailblazer on a mission to bring operatic and classical vocal performance to a diverse audience.
-Her witty and inspired recital program titled "Opera ... from a Sistah's Point of View" dispels the myths of opera through lively commentary on opera plots and characters, show-stopping arias, poignant art songs and moving spirituals.
-A live performance of "Opera ... from a Sistah's Point of View" was recorded in October 2010 at the Musical Arts Center of Jacobs School of Music, Indiana University, and is available for download via Amazon.com and Itunes.com and as a compact disc.
+Brown is a trailblazer on a mission to bring operatic and classical vocal performance to a diverse audience.
+Her witty and inspired recital program, titled "Opera ... from a Sistah's Point of View," dispels the myths of opera through lively commentary on opera plots and characters, show-stopping arias, poignant art songs and moving spirituals.
+A live performance of "Opera ... from a Sistah's Point of View" was recorded in October 2010 at the Musical Arts Center of Jacobs School of Music at Indiana University and is available for download via Amazon.com and Itunes.com and as a compact disc.
 "Opera ... from a Sistah's Point of View" has been presented throughout the country in concert halls, recital series, schools, community centers and churches and featured on CNN and in print media nationwide.

-A noted interpreter of African-American spirituals, Miss Brown produced Mosaic, a collaborative recording featuring spirituals with guitar and piano, in October 2004 that is available from Albany Records.
+A noted interpreter of African-American spirituals, Brown produced Mosaic, a collaborative recording featuring spirituals with guitar and piano, in October 2004 (available from Albany Records).
 A live Christmas concert with the Indianapolis Chamber Orchestra and Indianapolis Opera Chorus was recorded by WFYI-PBS in 2005 and airs on PBS television stations throughout the United States each Christmas season.
-She guest starred on A Prairie Home Companion with Garrison Keillor radio show in June 2009.
-In July 2010, Angela was presented in Shanghai at the World Expo 2010 as a guest of USA Pavilion and the United States Consulate.
-Angela was the only opera singer invited to perform for the USA Pavilion.
-She also opened the One Nation Working Together Rally in Washington, DC, by singing the National Anthem on the steps of the Lincoln Memorial and was the guest soloist with Marvin Hamlisch for The Indianapolis Prize gala.
+She guest-starred on A Prairie Home Companion with Garrison Keillor in June 2009.
+In July 2010 Brown was presented in Shanghai at the World Expo 2010 as a guest of USA Pavilion and the U.S. Consulate.
+She was the only opera singer invited to perform for the USA Pavilion.
+She also opened the One Nation Working Together rally in Washington, D.C., by singing the national anthem on the steps of the Lincoln Memorial and was the guest soloist with Marvin Hamlisch for the Indianapolis Prize gala.
 [Read more.]

-Emanuel is renowned not only for his poetic temperament and unsurpassed virtuosity, but also for the exceptional breadth of his performing activity.
-Each season includes appearances with major symphony orchestras worldwide, recitals in the most celebrated concert halls, chamber music collaborations, the commissioning and performance of new music, and additions to his acclaimed discography on Sony BMG Masterworks.
+Ax is renowned not only for his poetic temperament and unsurpassed virtuosity, but also for the exceptional breadth of his performing activity.
+Each season includes appearances with major symphony orchestras worldwide, recitals in the most celebrated concert halls, chamber music collaborations, the commissioning and performance of new music and additions to his acclaimed discography on Sony BMG Masterworks.

-Born in Poland, Emanuel Ax moved to Canada with his family when he was a young boy, later settling in New York City.
-Studying at The Juilliard School and Columbia University, Mr. Ax captured public attention in 1974 when he won the First Arthur Rubinstein International Piano Competition in Tel Aviv.
-Soon afterwards, he won the Michael Award of Young Concert Artists and the coveted Avery Fisher Prize.
+Born in Poland, Ax moved to Canada with his family when he was a young boy, later settling in New York City.
+Studying at the Juilliard School and Columbia University, Ax captured public attention in 1974 when he won the first Arthur Rubinstein International Piano Competition in Tel Aviv.
+Soon afterward, he won the Michael Award of Young Concert Artists and the coveted Avery Fisher Prize.
 He made his Sony Classical debut with a collection of Chopin scherzos and mazurkas.
-Mr. Ax's third volume in the recording cycle of Haydn Piano Sonatas received a Grammy Award in February 2004 – the previous recording in the cycle also won a Grammy.
-Mr. Ax as well contributed to an International Emmy award–winning BBC documentary commemorating the Holocaust that aired on the 60th anniversary of the liberation of Auschwitz.
+Ax's third volume in the recording cycle of Haydn Piano Sonatas received a Grammy Award in February 2004; the previous recording in the cycle also won a Grammy.
+Ax also contributed to an International Emmy award–winning BBC documentary commemorating the Holocaust that aired on the 60th anniversary of the liberation of Auschwitz.

 examine such issues as race, politics, love, aspiration, war and faith.
 His iconic